Please ensure Javascript is enabled for purposes of website accessibility

 Is Open Finance safe?

-Yes — your safety and privacy are at the heart of Open Finance.
-Only providers that are licensed and regulated by the Central Bank of the UAE (CBUAE) can access your data, and only with your clear, informed consent.
-Open Finance is built with world-class levels of protection, using advanced security tools like multi-factor authentication and encryption to ensure your information and financial services stay private and secure.
+Yes, your safety and privacy are at the heart of Open Finance.
+Only providers that are licensed and regulated by the CBUAE can access your data, and only with your clear, informed consent.
+Open Finance is built with world-class levels of protection, using advanced security tools like multi-factor authentication and encryption to ensure your information and the financial services you avail stay private and secure.

 What security features are in place?